 All KHSU-KansasCOM students must be vaccinated in accordance with the Centers for Disease Control and Prevention (CDC) immunization guidelines.
 Most clinical sites will require proof of immunization.
-While KHSU-KansasCOM will make every attempt to provide proof of immunization to clerkship sites, it is the student's ultimate responsibility to ensure that all rotation requirements have been met before the start of each clinical clerkship.
+It is the student's responsibility to ensure that all rotation requirements have been met before the start of each clinical clerkship.
 Please refer to the Admissions section of the Student Handbook and Academic Catalog for the immunization requirements.